Masquerade-Circus/mongoose-history-plugin/README.md

 // Default options
 let options = {
     userCollection: 'users', // Colletcion to ref when you pass an user id
+    accountCollection: 'accounts', // Collection to ref when you pass an account id or the item has an account property
+    userFieldName: 'user', // Name of the property for the user
+    accountFieldName: 'account', // Name of the property of the account if any
+    timestampFieldName: 'timestamp', // Name of the property of the timestamp
+    methodFieldName: 'method', // Name of the property of the method
     ignore: [], // List of fields to ignore when compare changes
     noDiffSave: false, // If true save event even if there are no changes
     noEventSave: true, // If false save only when __history property is passed